-Annie Wilkes: I am your number one fan.
-There is nothing to worry about.
-You are going to be just fine.
-I am your number one fan.
+Annie Wilkes: I'm your number one fan.
+There's nothing to worry about.
+You're going to be just fine.
+I will take good care of you.
+I'm your number one fan.

 Annie Wilkes: When I was growing up in Bakersfield, my favourite thing in the whole world was to go to the movies on Saturday afternoons for the Chapter Plays.